Dynamic Matrix Recovery: Real Data Examples

 We use 5-fold cross validation to choose tuning parameter $\lambda$ and evaluate the performance of $\widetilde{M}^\lambda_t$ by calculating

-using the test data. \change{To investigate the influence of different values of $T$, we conduct an experiment in which $T$ is varied from 1 to 1000.
-Detailed information about this experiment is presented in Supplement S.9.1.
-The results indicate that for sufficiently large $T$, the variation in $T$ has a negligible impact while when $T$ is too small, increasing its value leads to a reduction in estimation error.
-This observation also corresponds to the dynamic nature inherent in the underlying low-rank matrix, signifying its dynamic essence rather than a static state.} Then we set $T=100$ as usual and compare the proposed method with those three benchmarks mentioned in Section \ref{sec:simu}.
+using the test data and compare the proposed method with those three benchmarks mentioned in Section \ref{sec:simu}.
 Figure \ref{fig_3} shows that our dynamic method is more accurate than those benchmarks across the time domain.
-And the average MSE$^*$, i.e. $T^{-1}\sum_{t=1}^T \mbox{MSE}^*_t$, of our dynamic method and benchmarks Static, TwoStep and Tensor methods are compared in Table \ref{table:netflix}
+And the average MSE$^*$, i.e. $T^{-1}\sum_{t=1}^T \mbox{MSE}^*_t$, of our dynamic method and benchmarks Static, TwoStep and Tensor methods are compared in Table \ref{table:netflix}.